Qiskit/qiskit/README.md

 print(f" > Quasi probability distribution: {result.quasi_dists}")
 ```
 Running this will give an outcome similar to `{0: 0.497, 7: 0.503}` which is `000` 50% of the time and `111` 50% of the time up to statistical fluctuations.
-To illustrate the power of Estimator, we now use the quantum information toolbox to create the operator `XXY+XYX+YXX-YYY`.
+To illustrate the power of Estimator, we now use the quantum information toolbox to create the operator $XXY+XYX+YXX-YYY$ and pass it to the `run()` function, along with our quantum circuit.
+Note the Estimator requires a circuit _**without**_ measurement, so we use the `qc_example` circuit we created earlier.

 ```python
 # 2. define the observable to be measured